Skip to main content

 Physical health

 There is a high incidence of musculoskeletal injury and repetitive strain in healthcare professionals, especially those performing ultrasound.
-The SVT recommends you spend 20% of contracted hours away from scanning activities, aim to perform mixed scanning lists and have an ergonomic /risk assessment of working environment carried out.
+The CSVS recommends you spend 20% of contracted hours away from scanning activities, aim to perform mixed scanning lists and have an ergonomic /risk assessment of working environment carried out.

 When you are training scans often can take longer to perform which means extended exposure to this risk.
 Make sure you discuss how to minimise this with your supervisor.
 Consider ambidextrous scanning (especially early on in your training) which can be beneficial over the lifespan of your career.
 Taking care of your eyes is also important ensure you take regular breaks away from the screen.